Energy and Utilities

 - nucleargraduates - two-year graduate scheme with placements in more than 20 companies

-- UK Atomic Energy Authority (UKAEA), based at the Culham Centre for Fusion Energy, offers opportunities for engineers and physicists and the UKAEA graduate scheme
+- UK Atomic Energy Authority (UKAEA), based at the Culham Centre for Fusion Energy, offer a graduate scheme

 - National Nuclear Laboratory - opportunities for graduates in chemistry, chemical engineering, physics and materials